 Mathworld.Wolfram.com: "A character table often contains enough information to identify a given abstract group and distinguish it from others.
-However, there exist nonisomorphic groups which nevertheless have the same character table, for example D_4 (the symmetry group of the square) and Q_8 (the quaternion group)."
+However, there exist nonisomorphic groups which nevertheless have the same character table, for example $D_4$ (the symmetry group of the square) and $Q_8$ (the quaternion group)."

 Fun read along these lines: Hart and Segerman [2] discuss the distinction between abstract groups and symmetry groups of objects.
-They exhibit two very different objects with $D_4 = \langle g, \sigma | g^4 = \sigma^2 = e, g\sigma = \sigma g^3 \rangle$ symmetry, and explain the Cayley graph for D_4 (its edges with arrows correspond to rotations, the other edges correspond to reflections).
-For quaternions they discuss a 1-dimensional space group built of "monkey blocks" (but do not identify its crystallographic name).
-Q_8 is a subgroup of the symmetries of the 3-dimensional sphere S^3 , the unit sphere in \mathbb{R}^4 .
-They offer a visualisation of the action of Q_8 on a hypercube and construct a sculpture whose symmetry group is Q_8 , using stereographic projection from the unit sphere in 4-dimensional space.
-Q_8 is discussed here in example 4.2.
+They exhibit two very different objects with symmetry (describing the group this way is called a presentation of $D_4$ ), and explain the Cayley graph for $D_4$ (its edges with arrows correspond to rotations, the other edges correspond to reflections).
+For quaternions they discuss a 1-dimensional space group built of "monkey blocks" (but do not identify its crystallographic name). $Q_8$ is a subgroup of the symmetries of the 3-dimensional sphere $S^3$ , the unit sphere in $\mathbb{R}^4$ .
+They offer a visualisation of the action of $Q_8$ on a hypercube and construct a sculpture whose symmetry group is $Q_8$ , using stereographic projection from the unit sphere in 4-dimensional space. $Q_8$ is discussed here in example 4.3.